Coastline of China

-China’s coastline covers approximately 14,500 km (around 9,010 mi) from the Bohai gulf in the north to the Gulf of Tonkin in the south.
+China's coastline covers approximately 14,500 km (around 9,010 mi) from the Bohai gulf in the north to the Gulf of Tonkin in the south.
 Most of the northern half is low lying, although some of the mountains and hills of Northeast China and the Shandong Peninsula extend to the coast.
 The southern half is more irregular.
 In Zhejiang and Fujian provinces, for example, much of the coast is rocky and steep.
 South of this area the coast becomes less rugged: Low mountains and hills extend more gradually to the coast, and small river deltas are common.
+The southern coast on the South China Sea is also low, with sweeping hills and plains.

-China’s coasts are on the Yellow Sea, East China Sea and South China Sea.
+China's coasts are on the Yellow Sea, East China Sea and South China Sea.
 China claims a 12-nautical-mile territorial sea, a 24-nautical-mile contiguous zone, a 200-nautical-mile exclusive economic zone, and a 200-nautical-mile continental shelf or the distance to the edge of the continental shelf.

+Natural history

+The shape and features of the Chinese coast have been influenced dramatically by geology, climate, natural storms, tides, currents, sea level changes, winds, and tectonics.
+Inland rivers such as the Yangtze and Huang He also supply the coast with sediment, which influence and control erosional trends.
+These factors have created a diverse array of ecosystems and landforms.
+During the prehistoric era, tectonic activity associated with the Eurasian, Pacific, Yangtze, and Philippine Plates played a pivotal role in sculpting its coastlines, forming prominent features like the Bohai Bay, Yellow Sea, and South China Sea.

+The Ice Ages significantly influenced the coastline's modern configuration, fluctuating sea levels due to glaciation.
+Interglacial periods exposed vast continental shelves, such as those in the South China Sea, which were once land bridges supporting diverse prehistoric flora, fauna, and early human migrations.
+These changes also contributed to the formation of sediment-rich deltas, including the Yangtze and Pearl River deltas.

+Prehistoric volcanic activity also played a significant role, particularly during the Mesozoic and Cenozoic eras, creating islands, altering coastal topography, and depositing rich sedimented soils.

+It is theorized that small asteroid impacts, such as the one thought to have occurred in the Bohai Sea region during prehistoric times, may have caused localized reshaping of coastal areas and contributed to mass extinctions that reshuffled marine and terrestrial ecosystems.

+Today, these regions exhibit a blend of rocky cliffs, sandy beaches, mudflats, and extensive mangrove forests, all within tropical and temperate climates.